Castle in the Country circa 1920

 We named the business Castle in the Country and in July 1992 opened with four rooms, offering comfortable Victorian Bed and Breakfast accommodations.
 Herb continued his career in the corporate world and supported all four of us, as well as the “money pit” for the first twelve years.
 During this time, Ruth dissolved her consulting business to market and run the bed and breakfast business.
 After about 5 years, we decided to add all private baths, including three Whirlpool tubs.
 We also added additional living space for our family.
 Our Allegan Michigan bed and breakfast became a five-room bed and breakfast with three Whirlpool/fireplace rooms and two classic private bath rooms all on 5 acres of lawns and gardens.

 Herb was always a very active participant in the business even while holding management positions outside, but in July of 2002 he left his corporate position and joined Ruth as a full-time innkeeper.
 Entirely self-taught, Herb’s focus and passion is cooking and baking for our guests.
 With his background in biology and chemistry, he loves the science behind good food, and with his background in inventory control and materials management, he enjoys the challenge of producing great meals for our guests daily using only the best ingredients gathered from local farmer’s markets, baking his own homemade sourdough bread and growing fresh herbs.
+He also loves to ride his bike through the local countryside.
+Check out his blog, Herb Bikes a Lot.

 In November of 2004, we were blessed with the opportunity to expand our business yet again through the acquisition of the adjacent property, which was called “The Inn at Froggy’s Pond.”
 This property was the original acreage that John and Caroline Wurtz had owned and used as their summer home estate.